salesforce-heroku-workshops/java-play-workshop/04-developer-workflow-for-git.md

 ## Modify your project

-  Lets make a simple change to the new application.
+  To demonstrate this workflow around Git and Heroku, lets make a simple change to the new application.
 As its simple you can just use any editor you want, you dont need to set up an IDE as yet (we will do that later).

   In the source code file **app/controlers/Application.java** change the content of the response: